 Along with the many possibilities created by this additional complexity, the finance leader of today is—and must be—relentlessly focused on the risks that this complexity poses.
 Over the past 20 years, the finance chief has evolved from risk observer to risk strategist.
 According to KPMG, “Today’s CFO is managing an ecosystem of expanding complexity —thinking and operating globally, leveraging financial data and analytics to achieve profitable growth, challenging and enabling business strategies, and capitalizing on a dynamic regulatory environment — all with a view to achieving competitive advantage.”

-It’s clear that risk isn’t a hill to climb any longer, but a mountain.
+It’s clear that business risk isn’t a hill to climb any longer, but a mountain.

 All companies are on a growth journey.
 Your unique business journey might be a local one requiring a bicycle, smartphone and a lunch bag to get around the neighborhood.
 Or, you might require a large, experienced team, a Sherpa and a mountain goat to navigate the endless terrain and the elements.

 Once you start your journey, the unexpected might happen.
 It might rain.
 You might lose your wallet.
 One of your key team members might decide to go on a different journey halfway to your destination.